-But a drone flight by non-professional drone pilot (maybe Dad, brother, Mother, friend) is an open invitation to some of the horrible mishappenings.
-Maybe you never heard the news about a drone that hits British Airways plane as it prepares to land at Heathrow.
+But a drone flight by non-professional drone pilot or by a civilian is an open invitation to some of the horrible mishappenings.
+Maybe you heard the news about a drone that hits British Airways plane as it prepares to land at Heathrow.
 You can read more about that here.

-So, if you are in India, US, UK and planning to buy a Drone for personal use or for commercial use, make sure you are aware of these drone regulations.
+So, if you are in India, US, UK, and planning to buy a Drone for personal use or for commercial use, make sure you are aware of these drone regulations.